All posts by Michael

 I have often compared managing blood sugar as a type 1 to flying a plane.
 The physical plane itself is the physical body.
 I had transformed my physical body into a stealth fighter jet.
 It wanted.
 It needed good fuel in the food I was eating.
 I needed to inject insulin but the insulin seemed to be working better.
 I needed less.
 I was personally experiencing one of the most profound yoga principles; “LESS IS MORE.”
 I was getting this at so many levels.

 This is how I want to share it.
 I want to “host” an intensive retreat like program where I demonstrate and guide others into an inquiry of what I did, how to do it and why.
-Not like a boot camp or simply an educational experience.
 It is an immersive training which will be based on the principles of yoga and Natural Law Principles.
 I have a support “team” in place right now.
-It includes a CDE, an acupuncturist and cranial sacral therapist, a Bio-feedback specialist, a life coach and a few yoga teachers incluing one who is a Bikram Certified Teacher.
+It includes a CDE, an acupuncturist and cranial sacral therapist, a Bio-feedback specialist, a massage therapist, a life coach and a few yoga teachers including one who is a Bikram Certified Teacher.

 Each day will consist of: